get-convex/convex-helpers/packages/convex-helpers/README.md

       .order("desc");
     // Since each stream is ordered by ["_creationTime"], we can merge them and
     // maintain that ordering.
-    // We could instead choose to merge the streams ordered by ["unread", "_creationTime"]
+    // Aside: We could instead choose to merge the streams ordered by ["unread", "_creationTime"]
     // or ordered by ["author", "unread", "_creationTime"].
     // `allMessagesByCreationTime` is a single stream of all messages authored by
     // `args.author`, ordered by _creationTime descending.